Sakkyoku-Sha/C_Sharp_8/README.md

 This is pretty much the only reason anyone cares about C# 8.0,  so at least pay attention to this.

-This addition allows for code to be explicit in stating "what can and can't be null". consider the two following pieces of code.
+This addition allows for code to be explicit in stating "what can and can't be null".

+Consider the two following pieces of code.

 	public interface INullableClient{
 		IServer?
 ServerConnection;